-Gaiman is one of my favorite fantasy authors right now.
-I have read about four of his books (mostly listened to).
-He is mostly an adult author (I have not read Coraline or his other children’s books.)
+Gaiman is one of my favorite fantasy authors.
+I have read almost all of his books.
+He is mostly an adult author (although I enjoyed his children’s books Coraline and Graveyard Book.)
 He is often quite funny, but he is not a slapstick author like Douglas Adams.
 Many of his fantasy are on the dark side, but not oppressively so, more realistically dark.

 When Tristran is grown (without knowing his parentage) he takes a challenge to go beyond the Wall into Farie to retrieve a fallen star so that he can win the heart of the girl he loves.
 Of course it is not that simple, but the getting there is quite good.

 If you have read Gaiman before, Stardust is much closer in feel to Neverwhere, than to his American Gods style.
 Gaiman is the narrator in the audiobook and he is a very good narrator, one of the very best author narrators.
 He has just the right inflection and pacing and sense of what is going on and is a great example of why I really like authors to read their own books.